 "There are two ways of life: one is to follow the expectations of others; the other is to follow your own heart.
 The former might get you a lot of applauses, but not your own.
 No one would applaud for the latter perhaps, but you will surely applaud for yourself." - Zhu Deyong

-Tango is often described as feelings, connection, relationship, love, community, refuge, home, etc. The only thing tango should not be described as, is performance.
+Tango is frequently described as fellowship, connection, love, community, refuge, and home.
+The one thing tango should never be seen as, however, is performance.
 A performance is a dramatized show, like a McDonald's food ad, made only to attract eyeballs.
 Have you ever actually bought a burger like the one in the ad?
 Tango is tango only when it is not a performance.

-Not that you should not watch videos, but keep in mind that tango is a feeling rather than image being danced.
-(See The Conceptional Beauty of Tango.)
+Not that you should not watch videos, but keep in mind that tango is a feeling rather than image being danced (see Tango Is a Feeling).

 Six